 I revel in attempting to read the ciphers written into naked rock that I'm sure are just beyond my comprehension.

 Desert varnish streaks and scalloped fracture lines hint at ponderous secrets hidden from human eyes, and I yearn to understand how layers revealed by the passage of millions of years relates to my own short time on the planet.

-I have yet to unlock any of these mysteries, but I keep trying. (this site does not open in Chrome)
+I have yet to unlock any of these mysteries, but I keep trying. (this site may not open in older versions of Chrome)

 The Photo Gallery contains photos of the Cockscomb monocline along Cottonwood Canyon Road, and of the Cockscomb Narrows.

 View Photos is an auto-show of the photos.

 The Cockscomb Segment of the East Kaibab Monocline: Taking the Structural Plunge on the geology of Cockscomb published by the Utah Geological Association.

 Laramide orogeny discusses tectonic plate subduction that formed these monoclines and the Rocky Mountains.

 Four Monoclines is a Google Earth satellite view of four area monoclines.